King Lear (1987 film): Synopsis

-Timings are taken from the original MGM DVD.

 Opening sequence

 The film begins with a sequence of extended inter-titles: 'The Cannon Group / Bahamas', 'A Picture Shot In The Back', 'King Lear / Fear and Loathing', 'King Lear / A study', 'An Approach'.
 A three-way telephone conversation is heard between the film's producer, Menahem Golan, Godard, and Tom Luddy.
 Golan complains about how long Godard is taking to make the film and insists that it must be ready for the 1987 Cannes Film Festival.

-At the Hotel du Rivage in Nyon, Norman Mailer discusses his new script for King Lear with his daughter Kate Mailer, and why the characters have Mafia-like names like Don Learo, Don Gloucestro.
+At the Hotel du Rivage in Nyon, Norman Mailer discusses his new script for King Lear with his daughter Kate Mailer, and why the characters have Italian Mafia-like names like Don Learo, Don Gloucestro.
 He wants to go back to America.
 They sip orange juice.
 The whole scene is then repeated in a second take.